iitalix/iitalix/README.md

 ![Header](./github-header-image.png)

-Software Developer and seasoned IT professional interested in ML/AI and cloud technologies.
+Software Developer and seasoned IT professional skilled in JavaScript, Python, and modern frameworks such as React and Flask.
+Demonstrated ability to solve problems, learn quickly, and work collaboratively in Agile environments.

 Currently strengthening my Python/JavaScript skills while learning TensorFlow, GraphQL, and pursuing an AWS certification.
 Playing with my cats and binging dating reality-tv shows in